-In step 9, the AF selects a background data transfer policy and the AF can consider the energy credit of each policy when selecting a policy.
-The AF invokes the Nnef_BDTPNegotiation_Update service to provide the NEF with Background Data Transfer Reference ID and the selected background data transfer policy.
+In step 9, the AF selects a BDT/PDTQ policy and the AF can consider the energy credit of each policy when selecting a policy.
+The AF invokes the Nnef_BDTPNegotiation_Update/Nnef_BDTPNegotiation_Update service to provide the NEF with Background Data Transfer Reference ID/PDTQ Reference ID and the selected BDT/PDTQ policy.

-In step 13, the H-PCF stores the estimated, or predicted, energy credit with the new Background Data Transfer policy.
+In step 13, the H-PCF stores the estimated, or predicted, energy credit with the new BDT/PDTQ policy.

-6.25.3.2 Procedure for BDT warning notification with Energy related analytics
+6.25.3.2 Procedure for BDT/PDTQ warning notification with Energy related analytics

-Figure 6.25.3-2: Procedure for BDT warning notification
+Figure 6.25.3-2: Procedure for BDT/PDTQ warning notification